Radcliffe tram stop: Metrolink

 The stop lies within Ticketing Zone 4.
-There is a walkway from the stop towards the town centre and Radcliffe Bus Station.
+There is a walkway from the stop towards the town centre and Radcliffe Bus Station (a 5 minute walk from the end of the walkway).
 A blue neon sign adorns the front of the station which reads "From the tower, falls the shadow", this was added in 2005.
 The station is located across from Radcliffe Leisure Centre, Spring Lane School, and a popular National Cycle Network route which was a continuation of the railway line.
+Also, there is a Park & Ride located at this stop; therefore, there is a three-story car park at this stop.

 Services

 Services mostly run every 12 minutes on 2 routes, forming a 6-minute service between Bury and Manchester at peak times.

 Connecting bus routes

-Radcliffe Metrolink station is served by Diamond's 524 service, which runs frequently between Bury, Radcliffe and Bolton.
-It is also served by Vision bus's 513 service, which also runs between Bury, Radcliffe and Farnworth that runs near the station.

-Radcliffe is also served by Radcliffe bus station.
+Radcliffe Metrolink station is served by the Bee Network's 524 and 513 service.
+The 524 serves Bury, Radcliffe and Bolton frequently and the 513 serves Bury, Radcliffe and Farnworth every hour.
+Radcliffe Metrolink is also served by Radcliffe bus station (5 minute walk away).